 This hike option clocks in at around 9.0-miles, the same distance as The Priest alone as an out-and-back hike.
 With the Priest Shelter, the hike is 9.5 miles.

 #2: The Priest + Spy Rock

-For this out-and-back hike, I suggest starting at The Priest parking area.
+For this out-and-back hike, start at The Priest parking area.
 It’s a 4.5-mile hike to the summit of The Priest.
 From here, continue on the Appalachian Trail.

-In 1.2 miles, you will arrive at gravelly Meadows Lane.
-Stay on the Appalachian Trail for another 2.1 miles until you reach the blue-blazed spur trail to Spy Rock.
+In 1.2 miles, you will reach gravelly Meadows Lane.
+Stay on the Appalachian Trail for another 2.1 miles until you reach the blue-blazed trail for the Spy Rock hike.

 Turn left and you will continue on another .2 miles until you scramble to the top of Spy Rock for 360-degree views across the Blue Ridge Mountains.
 It is gorgeous.

 From here, re-trace your steps to The Priest parking area for a 16-mile hike.
 That’s a long day, but there is another (slightly) shorter option.

 For a point-to-point hike, park one car at The Priest parking area and one car at the Crabtree Meadows parking area.

 A one-way hike that includes The Priest and Spy Rock is 8.0 miles.
 From Spy Rock, re-trace your steps on the Appalachian Trail.